Reconstruction of Epsilon-Machines in Predictive Frameworks and Decisional States

 Another test case where causal states were applied is the detection of moving particles in cellular automata, and their interactions \cite{filters_ca_stat_comp}.
 The introduction of a utility function in this context provides a simple yet effective way to demonstrate the concepts presented in this document.
 The next section considers the usage of decisional states in a larger-scale application.

 Figure \ref{fig:Elementary-cellular-automaton.} shows the evolution rule and configuration of an elementary one-dimensional automaton.
 Each row of the regular grid contains the system state at a given time.
 An evolution rule dictates how the cell binary states evolve at each time step.
+The numbering scheme {}``110'' refers to an exhaustive listing of all possible elementary cellular automata rules \cite{wolframAutomatonRules}.
 The evolution rule has a support, 3 cells in figure \ref{fig:Elementary-cellular-automaton.}, from which the next cell configuration is deduced.
 Propagation of this support in time defines {}``light-cones'' according to the terminology of Appendix A, within the implementation constraint of a limited depth.

 In this context the data set $X$ is the space of all past light-cones (in blue on Figure \ref{fig:Elementary-cellular-automaton.}).
 From the current system state we would like to predict the future of the system, so $Z$ is the space of all future light-cones (in red on Figure \ref{fig:Elementary-cellular-automaton.}).
-Even though the cellular automaton is completely deterministic, the state of cells in the future cone depend on information which is outside the past cone, so we observe a distribution of different futures for each past.
-See also Appendix A. With cyclic boundary conditions and a fixed evolution rule for the whole automaton, all cells have exactly the same distribution so we can aggregate the observations across all cells.
+Even though the cellular automaton is completely deterministic, the state of cells in the future cone depend on information which is outside the past cone, so we observe a distribution of different futures for each past (see Section \ref{sub:Causality_and_predictions}).
+With cyclic boundary conditions and a fixed evolution rule for the whole automaton, all cells have exactly the same distribution so we can aggregate the observations across all cells.

 The utility function is chosen by the user according to the application needs.
 Here we chose to define the utility of a prediction as the number of correctly predicted cell states in the future cone.
 Hence the utility takes in this example integer values between $0$ and the maximum $d^{2}-1$ where $d$ if the future cone depth (we could also have used a proportion between $0$ and $1$).